Ngonidzashe Makusha: Collegiate, professional and international career

 The 2008–09 indoor season saw Makusha achieving a personal best time in the 60 metres, running in 6.68 seconds in January in Blacksburg.
 In February in the same city, he improved this to 6.60 seconds.
-He also jumped a national indoor record of 8.21 metres.
+He also jumped a Zimbabawean national indoor record of 8.21 metres.
+At the 2009 NCAA Indoor Track & Field Championships, Makusha got injured during the 60 metres and finished in 13th place, running 8.44 seconds, and could not compete in the long jump.
+The injury kept him out for much of the outdoor season, but came back just in time to win the 2009 outdoor title in the long jump with a mark of 8.11 metres.